clem2k/SonicArt/README.md

 ### Define your  libraries, pins and variables

 The important here is 24 : this is the number of led you've got on your led strip(s).
-In my case I've got 45 leds.
-I've used PIN4 for the leds, and pins 6 and 7 for my buttons, later in the code you'll find pins 10 and 11 for the serial MP3 player.
+In my case I've got 24 leds.
+I've used PIN 2 for the leds, and pins 4 and 5 for my buttons, later in the code you'll find pins 10 and 11 for the serial MP3 player.

 ```c++
 // LEDS